ryansheehy0/Neo-C/Readme.md

 }
 ```

-- The `:` syntax to assign variables from a constructor isn't present in Neo-C because it's used for error handling instead.
-- The `this` keyword can be used to differentiate between a variable belonging to the class and a local variable.
+- The `this` keyword can be used and it behaves the same as in C++.

 ## [Interfaces](#neo-c)
 Composition and interfaces are preferred over inheritance because they allow code to be more flexible (see [The Flaws of Inheritance](https://www.youtube.com/watch?v=hxGOiiR9ZKg)).
 Therefore, Neo-C removes inheritances and adds interfaces.